magic/core/example/pages/concepts.md

 effects are an object containing functions, just like actions.

-they behave like actions, get a state and props and may return a new full, but changed, state.',
+they behave like actions, get a state and props and may return a new full, but changed, state.

 the big difference?